-- 7.1 This Protocol will come into effect on 1st March 2020 and supersedes the previous version, which came into effect on 1st October 2017. - 7.2 This Protocol will continue to apply for as long as the PFCC is the fire and rescue authority for Essex as determined by section 3(2) of the 2017 Order. - 7.3 This Protocol will be reviewed within twelve months from the date it comes into effect and thereafter as necessary.
-The review will be initiated by either of the individuals listed in section 3.
+- 7.1 This Protocol will come into effect on 9 June 2022 and supersedes the previous version, which came into effect on 1 March 2020. - 7.2 This Protocol will continue to apply for as long as the PFCC is the fire and rescue authority for Essex as determined by section 3(2) of the 2017 Order. - 7.3 This Protocol will be reviewed as necessary.
+A review may be initiated by either of the individuals listed in section 3.
 They will consider whether the Protocol is still useful and fit for purpose, identify any emerging issues, and determine whether the Protocol should be amended in any way. - 7.4 The use of the Government Security Classifications (GSC) will be adhered to in relation to the handling of any information processed in accordance with this Protocol. - 7.5 Should either party receive any request for information, such as a freedom of information request, data protection subject access request, or under any other under rule of law, that encompasses information processed in accordance with this Protocol, that party will inform the other as soon as possible, and in any case prior to the disclosure of the information, in order that the potential implications of responding to the request can be fully assessed and any necessary remedial actions initiated. - 7.6 The Authority acknowledges that, where it is necessary and appropriate to do so, some information relating to the Authority may be shared by the PFCC with the Essex Police, Fire and Crime Panel. - 7.7 Should the Authority receive a complaint relating to the PFCC's policing functions, it will inform the PFCC's Chief Executive and Monitoring Officer as soon as possible. - 7.8 Any letters and electronic communications from Members of Parliament (and those of similar standing) will be shared between the Authority and the PFCC where the content and response falls within their respective responsibilities.
 Where a letter or electronic communication contains operational matters the Chief Fire Officer / Chief Executive's office will provide the Authority with a draft response to that matter.
 The PFCC will use such draft as the basis of its response to the communication. - 7.9 All staff involved with processing information in accordance with this Protocol will be provided with sufficient training and guidance to enable them to comply with this Protocol and the data protection legislation. - 7.10 This Protocol may be made public in accordance with the Commissioner's transparency agenda.